zacs/homebox/README.md

 ### Set up

 1. Clone this repo or [download](https://github.com/zacs/homebox/archive/master.zip) and unzip it.
-2. Edit the `config.json` file in the `roles/homebridge/files/` folder.
-3. Open Terminal and run the install script: `./bootstrap.sh`
+2. Open Terminal and run the install script: `./bootstrap.sh`

 After installing the prerequisites this will run the `local` playbook for the first time.
 If for some reason `bootstrap.sh` barfs, you can run the playbook manually via: `ansible-playbook local.yml -i hosts --ask-sudo-pass --connection=local`